 Our goal is to help people who are suffering from T2D and empower them to live a healthy lifestyle.

 Brimly is an augmented reality mobile app to help diabetics make better food choices at grocery stores.
 It helps T2D patients to quickly identify food options in a real time environment and choose the right product for them.
 This utilizes Augmented Reality and computer vision technology to enhance T2D patients' grocery shopping experience in a refreshing new way.

 Collabortor: Yue Yuan from MFA Interaction Design SVA

 My role: UX Designer, Interaction Designer, and Researcher

-Diabetic Recipe Recommendations and Wayfinding: T2D patients can discover new food options through weekly diabetic recipes recommendation.
+Diabetic Recipe Recommendations and Wayfinding: T2D patients can discover new food options through weekly diabetic recipe recommendations.
 Brimly simplifies the process of thinking about what to eat and where to buy the items.
-It syncs a collection of recipes for diabetics and show a real-time map to direct their way at the grocery store.
+It syncs a collection of recipes for diabetics and shows a real-time map to direct their way at the grocery store.

 Diabetic-Friendly Foods Recognition: In front of the produce section, T2D users hold the mobile app to scan.
 The app uses computer vision and objects recognition to show diabetic-friendly labels on healthy food items.

 Food Comparison: T2D users can readily find out which food item works best for them, based on the key information that they most care about, after selecting multiple food items for comparison.